 Before you even think about stepping into the affected area, your absolute first priority is to shut off the utilities.
 Standing water and electricity are a lethal combination, and the risk of electrocution is very real.
 You also need to turn off your natural gas line, as sewage backups can sometimes damage pipes and create a risk of explosion.
 If you aren’t sure how to do this or can’t safely access your breaker box or gas valve, call your utility companies immediately and wait for them to handle it.
 Your safety is not worth the risk.

-Safely Assess the Damage
+How to Safely Assess the Sewage Damage

 Once the utilities are off, you can begin to look at the extent of the problem.
 But don’t go in unprotected.
 Raw sewage contains dangerous bacteria, viruses, and parasites that can make you seriously ill.
 Before entering the basement, put on personal protective equipment (PPE).
 This should include waterproof rubber boots, heavy-duty gloves, and safety glasses.
 Because of airborne contaminants, it’s also crucial to wear a protective mask, like an N95 or a HEPA respirator, to protect your lungs.
 The Illinois Department of Public Health provides excellent guidance on cleaning up after floods and sewer overflows that you can reference.